-Empress Dowager Cixi — A Controversial Female Politician in the Late Qing Dynasty
+Empress Dowager Cixi — A Controversial Politician of the Late Qing Dynasty

 As the most powerful person in the late Qing Dynasty in the history of China, Empress Dowager Cixi (1835 — 1908) was in actual charge of power for almost half a century.